-State Office Building One of Baton Rouge's first skyscraper was built in 1926 and was diginally the home of Louisiana National Bank.
+Watermark Baton Rouge One of Baton Rouge's first skyscraper was built in 1926 and was originally the nome of Louisiana National Bank.
 It was recently purchased by developer Mike Wampold in the spring of 2014.
 The 12 story art deco building is located on the corner of Convention and Third Street and currently offers over 92,000 square-foot of office space.
 The building was most recently used to house state offices, but the State announced in 2013 their intention to sell the building.
-In the spring of 2015, interior renovation work began on the interior to convert the office building into a 148 room Marriott Autograph and it was announced that a Jewish Style Deli to be located on the first floor.
+In the spring of 2015, interior renovation work began on the interior to convert the office building into a 148 room Marriott Autograph Hotel.

-Courtyard by Marrioll Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, eight-story, 147-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
+Courtyard by Marrioll Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, Windsor Aughty Company, Inc. of Greenville, S.C., announced in the fall of 2014 that they will develop an approximately 85,000 square-foot, eight-story, 135-room Courtyard by Marriott Hotel at the epicenter of Downtown's Third Street Corridor, 260 Third Street.
 The Downtown Courtyard by Marriott's specific Third Street location pays homage to the Hotel Istrouma, Baton Rouge's first downtown hotel formerly at the same Third Street location.
-Designed by Bounds and Gillespie Architects, PLLC., the hotel will include an entry plaza area and Starbucks Coffee House that will take advantage of downtown's skyline along Third Street and Florida Street, as well as south to LSU, with approximately 35% of the rooms equipped with balconies.
-The completion of this \$20 million investment will exceed the goal of 1,000 available hotel rooms downtown.
+Designed by Bounds and Gillespie Architects, PLLC., the hotel will include an entry plaza area that will take advantage of downtown's skyline along Third Street and Florida Street, as well as south to LSU, with approximately 35% of the rooms equipped with balconies.
+The completion of this \$22 million investment would complete four contiguous blocks of urban streetscape and complement the current diversity of the historic Third Street corridor.
+It would also create a cohesive urban streetscape and bring additional retail opportunities to hotel patrons as well as Downtown workers, residents, and guests.
 In addition, 45 permanent jobs as well as 125 construction and 30 service related jobs are expected as part of this development.

 500 Laurel Street Developers Dyke Nelson and David Weinstein announced in December 2014, the renovation of 500 Laurel Street into Class A office space.
 Responding to the high demand for this type of office space, the team focused their attention on this historical 30,000 square-foot office building located within close proximity to the state office buildings and other nearby office complexes.
 Also within close proximity to this building and the northwest quadrant of the Downtown Development District, other renovation projects have recently been completed or are in the renovation process.
 The building was originally built in the late 1950s as the Union Federal Savings & Loan Building by renowned Louisiana architect A. Hays Town.
 State and federal historic tax credits are financially assisting the complete interior and exterior renovation of this historic building.
 The \$4.5 million renovations are expected to be complete in the fourth quarter of 2015 and Business First Bank has announced its headquarters in the building upon its opening.